 May I request an absentee ballot by phone or email?

-Your request must be in writing on the approved form, signed by the voter or the voter's near relative.
-Click the absentee button above to download the form.
+No. An absentee ballot request must be made in writing on the approved form, signed by the voter or the voter's near relative.

 Do I have to request an absentee ballot for each election?

-Yes; however, if you are requesting an absentee ballot for a primary, you may simultaneously request that a General Election absentee ballot be sent to you as well.
+Yes.
+However, if you have a continuous or expected illness or disability, you may request an absentee ballot be sent to you for all elections that you are eligible for in that calendar year.
 The absentee ballots will be mailed separately at the appropriate time.

-On the ballot return envelope, you will have the opportunity to request a ballot for the 2nd Primary if you are eligible.
+On the absentee ballot return envelope for a primary election, you will have the opportunity to request a ballot for the 2nd Primary if you are eligible.